 2. Over medium-high heat, saute the onions in a small amount of oil or broth until cooked and transparent.
 I use a few tablespoons of broth to keep the fat content lower and add more as needed as it evaporates.
 My family isn’t crazy about onions, but they don’t see them in the finished soup and it makes a big difference in the flavor!
 (Watch those onions sweat!)

 4. Chop and add the carrots and celery (if desired).
 On days when I’m feeling especially lazy, I’ll just throw in baby carrots!
 Add salt and pepper to taste.
 Other seasonings are welcome, too.
-I like to add parsley and seasoned salt on occasion as well!
+I like to add parsley and seasoned salt as well!

 Spaetzle (pronounced Spetz-luh) is a small dumpling originating from Germany.
 The name translates to “little sparrows.”